How to Identify Your Mental Health Needs: A Maryland Therapist’s Guide

 • Feeling numb or disconnected from people and activities you care about

-These are signals, not weaknesses.
-Your mind and body are telling you that something is off and needs attention.
+These are signals: Your mind and body are telling you that something is off and needs attention.

 Step 2: Track Your Emotional Patterns